kevinjosethomas/knowledgebase/content/Thoughts/Reading List — June 2025.md

 - Ilya Sutskever — University of Toronto Commencement Speech
 - [[Sam Altman — A Gentle Singularity]]
 	- Compounding growth, alignment, access, and collective governance in artificial intelligence
 	- Ties into articles like [[Dario Amodei — The Urgency of Interpretability]]
+- Zohran Mamdani